Hardcover ISBN: 9781503601123

 About the author

-Andrea Freeman is Associate Professor at the University of Hawai'i at Mānoa William S. Richardson School of Law.
+Andrea Freeman is Professor at the University of Hawai'i at Mānoa William S. Richardson School of Law.
 Freeman writes and researches at the intersection of critical race theory and issues of food policy, health, and consumer credit.
 She is the pioneer of the theory of "food oppression," which examines how partnerships between the government and corporations lead to racial and gender health disparities.
 Her work has been featured on NPR, Huffington Post, Salon, The Washington Post, The Conversation, Pacific Standard, and more.

 "Skimmed provides a powerful portrait of how racism fuels the disparity between who breastfeeds in the U.S. Freeman shows that race continues to matter, even when it comes down to our children's first food, despite many Americans' belief that we are beyond race."